AkanshA0/Flask-TTT/README.md

 # Flask Tic Tac Toe

 A simple web-based Tic Tac Toe game built with Flask.
-Two players can play in the browser, with the server maintaining game state.

-## Features
+## Purpose
-- Two-player Tic Tac Toe
-- Game state managed on the server
-- Simple, clean web UI
+This project demonstrates how to build, test, and benchmark a simple web application in both virtual machines (VMs) and Docker containers.
+It is designed for learning and comparing the performance, resource usage, and developer workflows of VMs vs containers.

 ## Setup
 1. Install dependencies: